Russia blasts Kyiv, other Ukrainian cities in deadly strikes

 “No one should have any doubts about it,” he said.

-Monday’s intense, hours-long assault marked a sudden military escalation in Russia’s assault on Ukraine.
+Monday’s intense, hours-long attack by Russia marked a sudden military escalation in its assault on Ukraine.
 It came a day after Putin called the explosion Saturday on the huge bridge connecting Russia to its annexed territory of Crimea a “terrorist act” masterminded by Ukrainian special services.

 Putin, speaking in a video call with members of Russia’s Security Council, said the Russian military launched “precision weapons” from the air, sea and ground to target key energy and military command facilities.